 Program Focus Statement

-This youth program is geared towards providing hands on learning opportunities for OUSD high school students to engage in the entire food production cycle, and to give them the tools to make powerful choices related to food and their health.
-Guest speakers include local chefs, farmers, certified dietitians, catering directors, non-profit executive directors, food science professors, and more.
-From seed awareness and crop diversity, to digging in the dirt, interaction with local farmers and chefs, an introductory culinary class at Culinary Lab Cooking School, and a day spent at Chapman University with their Food Science department, this program will provide a balanced look at all aspects of our food system.
+This youth program in the City of Orange is geared towards providing hands-on learning opportunities for OUSD high school students to engage in the entire food production cycle, and to give them the tools to make powerful choices related to food, their health, and their future.
+Classes include interaction with local chefs, farmers, certified dietitians, catering directors, culinary schools, non-profit executive directors, food science professors, and more.
+From seed awareness and crop diversity, to digging in the dirt, interaction with local farmers and chefs, an introductory culinary class, and a day spent at Chapman University with their Food Science department, this program will provide a balanced look at all aspects of our food system.

-• How to select ingredients grown locally, picked at their peak ripeness and flavor that reduce impacts on the environment (reduce travel, food miles & carbon footprint)
+• How to select ingredients grown locally, picked at their peak ripeness and flavor that reduce impacts on the environment (reduce carbon footprint)

 • Creating healthy relationships with our food “closed loop system”